Vignesh0196/DroneVision/README.md

   * Couldn't able to collect datase to Custom Train the model within this short period of time to complete this Assesment

 ### Improvements
-  * By Implementing Sliding Window would improve detection accuracy even if we are using Pretrained Model.
+  * By Implementing Sliding Window would improve detection accuracy even if we are using Pretrained Model

 ## Conclusion